 What does this mean?

-Researchers developed a treatments based on fenugreek in order to treat Polycystic Ovary Syndrome, and they had 94% response rates, imagine this, 94% of patients responded to the treatments and had positive results!
+Researchers developed a treatment based on fenugreek to treat Polycystic Ovary Syndrome, and they had 94% response rates, imagine this, 94% of patients responded to the treatments and had positive results!

 It says one thing; fenugreek can be used for PCOS very efficiently.

-Even in my family, we believe that fenugreek seeds are powerful remedies, not just staple food, and in fact, when I had my terrible PMS symptoms in the past while I was very skinny, it was my grandmother who gave me fenugreek and insisted on me taking it.
+Even in my family, we believe that fenugreek seeds are powerful remedies, not just staple food, and in fact, when I had my terrible PMS symptoms in the past.
+At the same time, I was very skinny; it was my grandmother who gave me fenugreek and insisted on me taking it.

 How to Use Fenugreek for Polycystic Ovary Syndrome

-Every day, after breakfast in order to avoid stomach issues and feeling nauseous, you need to take two teaspoons of ground fenugreek seeds, not roasted and not boiled, with a large glass of water, indefinitely!
+Every day, after breakfast, to avoid stomach issues and feeling nauseous, you need to take two teaspoons of ground fenugreek seeds, not roasted and not boiled, with a large glass of water, indefinitely!